hollanderbart/NPO-Live/README.md

 7. Press the play button (or `⌘+R`) to install the app on Apple TV.
 If any popups appear, chose the developer account you set up as the `Development Team` to use and follow the steps.

 ### Updates
 As this app is not publicly available on the App Store, you will have to manually update.
 To do so, follow the steps at _[Setup](#setup)_.
-You can check [the changelog](#changelog) to see if you are running an older version of the app.

 ### Help
 If you run into any problems with the app or have suggestions on how it can be inproved, please let us know.
-You can do so by [creating an issue](https://github.com/Mauricevb/NPO-Live-Apple-TV-4/issues).
+You can do so by [creating an issue](https://github.com/hollanderbart/NPO-Live/issues).

 ### Authors
 [@hollanderbart](https://twitter.com/hollanderbart)